Planning Your Project

 A new paint job can brighten up a dingy room or revitalize an entire house.
 In fact, some real estate agents consider a fresh coat of paint to be one of the most cost-effective home improvement options.

 Knowledge and preparation are key to a paint job that is beautiful and long lasting.
-A high-quality interior paint job can last anywhere from 10 to 15 years, but it may suffer in high-traffic areas and rooms where a fireplace operates during winter months.
+A high-quality interior paint job can last up to ten years, but it may suffer in high-traffic areas and rooms where a fireplace operates during winter months.
 Exterior paint should last from five to ten years on average, with the level of wear being affected primarily by the amount of sun exposure and the width of any overhangs.
 Regular cleaning is key to maintaining your exterior paint job.

 As long as you select high-quality paint, weather shouldn’t play a large role in the timing of the work.
 Cold temperatures do not pose a problem for interior painting; in fact, the lower humidity levels mean that the paint will dry faster and with a lower probability that dust and other particulates will stick to the surface.
 Exterior painting in the winter can be trickier, but as long as no painting is done on days when temperatures are expected to reach 35 degrees Fahrenheit or below, the job should go smoothly.
 Heat and humidity can also affect exterior paint work.
 It is important to heed paint manufacturers’ temperature guidelines.